 The marine life that exists off the coast of the Biminis was made famous by the Discover Channel when they did a special on a section of ocean called the “Road to Atlantis.”
 Now, divers travel from around the world to see this awe-inspiring site for themselves.
 There are numerous other sites worth noting as well, like a World War II ship wreck and continental shelf walls that drop down to at least 130 feet.

-You'll find dive operators dive operators, a dive shop, and at least 13 different dive sites to choose from.
+There are a couple of dive services, a dive shop, and at least 13 good dive sites in the area.

-The dive shop worth considering are displayed here:
+The dive shop worth considering are summarized below.